Final report for LNE22-451R

 Belanger's Farm-

 This farm has a Gandy Orbit Air fertilizer sidedress unit, which they have retrofitted to deliver cover crop seed to deflection plates to distribute seed over 6 rows of corn when the corn is at knee height.
 The seeder has attached liliston cultivators for weed management and to work the seed into the soil.
-Separately, the farm has a tool bar with 2 12" wide rotovators, intended for renovating strawberries.
+Separately, the farm has a tool bar with 2 x 12" wide rotovators, intended for renovating strawberries.
 This piece of equipment works well for incorporating cover crop seed over beds, including over plastic mulch.

 Goranson Farm-

+A farm manager at Goranson Farm collaborated closely with our team to install large scale plantings of annual ryegrass and crimson clover (60%:40%) seeded at 25lb/A broadcasted and incorporated over whole blocks of sweet corn in 2022.
+The seed was spread with a human powered chest spin spreader, just prior to final cultivation in the corn at the V5 stage.
 We also trialed interseeding in their bare soil cabbage fields with beds 6' on center, with two rows of cabbage planted 18" between rows and 18" in rows.
 25' bed length plots were installed to, 1) annual ryegrass and crimson clover (60%:40%) seeded at 25lb/A broadcasted and incorporated just in the walkways, 2) and oats and peas broadcasted and incorporated at 100lb/A 50%:50%) and 3) annual ryegrass and crimson clover (60%:40%) drilled at 25lb/A with an Earthway seeder.

-Additionally, Goranson Farm used a chest spin spreader to broadcast medium red clover, and crimson clover seed over their winter squash fields, just prior to vine run.
+In 2022, ’23, and ’24, Goranson Farm used a chest spin spreader to broadcast medium red clover, and crimson clover seed over their winter squash fields, just prior to vine run.

 In 2023 the farm interseeded annual ryegrass and crimson clover (60%:40%) seeded at 25lb/A over sweet corn at the v5 stage, and a block of late storage cabbage.
 Additionally they seeded medium red clover over winter squash at vine run again.